Brazil's top court rules it can reject graft probe plea bargains

-BRASILIA Brazil's Supreme Court ruled on Thursday that it has the right to reject plea bargains made in corruption probes, potentially undercutting investigations that have threatened President Michel Temer's government.
+BRASILIA (Reuters) - Brazil's Supreme Court ruled on Thursday that it has the right to reject plea bargains made in corruption probes, potentially undercutting investigations that have threatened President Michel Temer's government.

 A majority of the court said plea bargains could be rejected if a state witness was found to have lied or withheld information.